Community Development Funders Forum

 • Identify shared metrics

 • A structured group of funders and stakeholders collaborating to advance equitable and impactful investment into community and economic development

 •A hub for sharing data, metrics, outcomes, partnership stories and opportunities

 •Aligned and increased capital flow to stabilize and sustain the most challenged neighborhoods and sectors

 •A stronger regional capacity to deploy and absorb community development capital

-- 2017 and 2019 - The Federal Reserve Bank of St. Louis conducted 11 Investment Connection events in various parts of the Eighth Federal Reserve District.
-The events generated over 500 connection points between funders and nonprofit organizations that resulted in more than $2.7 million dollars of funding for participating organizations.
+The Federal Reserve Bank of St. Louis conducted 11 Investment Connection events in various parts of the Eighth Federal Reserve District.
+The events generated over 500 connection points between funders and nonprofit organizations, resulting in more than $2.7 million dollars of funding for participating organizations.
 However, consistency in funder participation varied throughout the region.

 The first funders roundtable was piloted in St. Louis to strengthen connection among cross-sector funders of community and economic development projects in the region.
 This included banks, community development financial institutions, foundations, governmental entities, and individual or corporate philanthropies.
 Funders quickly began collaborating around ideas and projects.